kubeshop/kusk-gateway/docs/docs/reference/extension.md

 ### Exposing OpenAPI defintion

-The `openapi-path` field takes the a path name and will expose your OpenAPI defintion in defined path.
+The `openapi-path` field takes a path name and will expose your OpenAPI definition at the defined path.

 **Sample:**